Distribution

 SWITZERLAND

 Since 1996 single wolf individuals have migrated naturally into Switzerland from Italy where the species was never extinct.
 Single individuals are found to date mainly in the Alps and Pre-Alps.
-Since the return of the wolf to Switzerland, certified records are known from 20 cantons: Argovia, Appenzell Outer-Rhodes, Appenzell Inner-Rhodes, Bern, Fribourg, Glarus, Grisons, Lucerne, Neuchâtel, Nidwald, Obwald, Schwyz, St. Gall, Thurgovia, Ticino, Uri, Valais, Vaud, Zoug and Zurich.
+Since its return, there has been confirmed evidence from all cantons except SH and BL.
 The first packed was established in 2012 at the Calanda between the cantons of Grisons and St. Gall.
 Further packs were established in the cantons of Glarus, Grisons, Ticino, Valais and Vaud.
-Apart from the pack established in 2019 at the Marchairuz, the Jura mountains have so far only been sparsely recolonised.

 Wolf records are also presented in the Monitoring Center.